Japan (Day 8) – Kyoto, Part 1

 Japanese wearing Yukata, a summer garment

-Japanese girls wearing colorful yukata, which is a more casual form of kimono worn during summer.
+Japanese girls wearing colourful yukata, which is a more casual form of kimono worn during summer.
 This was a very common sight; people would wear these out on the streets, to the malls, etc.

 Buddhist temple in Kyoto